latanas/city-server/README.md

 # City Design App (Server)
 Small web service in Java to support saving and loading of city designs in JSON format.
+It uses Spring JPA Data REST to store the city design in MariaDB, and exposes repositroy with create/update/destroy API operations.

 # Running the Server